mrwokulski/Algorytmy-numeryczne/README.md

     n - number of fields
     k - number of mushrooms placed

-4) Least-squares function approximation for time from solving linear problems:
+4) Least-squares function approximation for time from solving linear problems: <br/>
-Gauss,Gauss-Seidel,Jacobi algorithms as well as Eigen functions
+    Gauss,Gauss-Seidel,Jacobi algorithms as well as Eigen functions<br/>
     Using game from project 3 made without mushrooms, just possibilities of movement P1|P2 as data.